-For shopping we highly recommend Pilgrims Book House in Thamel.
-Most of the large range of goods for sale are of a higher quality and with fixed prices too.
+For shopping, we highly recommend Pilgrim's Book House in Thamel.
+Most of the large range of goods for sale are of higher quality and have fixed prices.

-Dominated by the Hanuman Dhoka Durbar (or Hanuman Palace) and flanked by a statue of the monkey god Hanuman, there are also erotic carvings to discover too on the Jagannath Mandir in the north of this UNESCO World Heritage Site.
-Study the Kala Bhairav and you'll see Shiva portrayed as a fierce god, replete with a garland of skulls, eight arms carryong six swords, as well as an axe and a shield.
-In the north east of the Durbar Square is the amazing three-tiered gilded Taleju Mandir-the largest temple in Kathmandu.
+Dominated by the Hanuman Dhoka Durbar (or Hanuman Palace) and flanked by a statue of the monkey god Hanuman, there are also erotic carvings to discover on the Jagannath Mandir in the north of this UNESCO World Heritage Site.
+Study the Kala Bhairav, and you'll see Shiva portrayed as a fierce god, replete with a garland of skulls, eight arms carrying six swords, as well as an axe and a shield.
+In the north-east corner of Durbar Square is the amazing three-tiered, gilded Taleju Mandir, the largest temple in Kathmandu.

-Needless to say, the Durbar Square is usually very busy with tourists during the day and is probably what most first time visitors to Nepal imagine Kathmandu to be like, however most people's "ideal Kathmandu" isn't actually Kathmandu, but the neighbouring (and much smaller) city of medieval Bhaktapur.
+Needless to say, the Durbar Square is usually very busy with tourists during the day and is probably what most first-time visitors to Nepal imagine Kathmandu to be like; however, most people's "ideal Kathmandu" isn't actually Kathmandu but the neighbouring (and much smaller) city of mediaeval Bhaktapur.

-As well as the main Stupa, there are statues of Buddha, Ganga and Jumana, masterpieces of Newari bronze art.
-On clear days, there are great views from up here across the sprawling city and the entire Kathmandu Valley, as well as tantalising glimpses of the Himalayas too.
+As well as the main Stupa, there are statues of Buddha, Ganga, and Jumana, masterpieces of Newari bronze art.
+On clear days, there are great views from up here across the sprawling city and the entire Kathmandu Valley, as well as tantalising glimpses of the Himalayas.

-If you need a little peace, pop into the nearby adjacent gompa, or retreat to one of the nearby cafes.
+If you need a little peace, pop into the nearby gompa or retreat to one of the nearby cafes.

 As Lord Pashupati, Shiva is worshipped here from far and wide as a lingam (phallus).

-On the ghats is where you will likely see a cremation in progress.
-The ashes being scattered into the river.
+On the ghats, you will likely see a cremation in progress.
+The ashes are being scattered into the river.

-Pashupatinath is also where you'll find Sadhus (holy men), some are real, some are fake making some money posing for photo's with tourists.
+Pashupatinath is also where you'll find Sadhus (holy men), some of whom are real and some of whom are fake, making some money posing for photo's with tourists.

 During the day it can be very busy with tourists here.
 We suggest a guided tour to Pashupatinath in the evening, when most tourists are back in Thamel and dining.
 Evening time is very ethereal and atmospheric, it's when the locals come to pray and there's also the daily Aarti (lamp floating) ceremony to observe.

 Around the base are prayer wheels and images of Buddhist deities.
-The local area is home to thousands of Tibetan refugees and whom come here to perform the kora.
-Their ritual clockwise circuit of the stupa.
-Late afternoon is a good time to observe this and for the best views, head up to the balcony of an overlooking cafe
+The local area is home to thousands of Tibetan refugees, who come here to perform the kora.
+Their ritual was a clockwise circuit of the stupa.
+Late afternoon is a good time to observe this, and for the best views, head up to the balcony of an overlooking cafe.